 - After checking into our lodge we take an evening drive into the buffer zone for our first taste of this unique reserve.
-Rich in biodiversity, although not yet widely visited Satpura also offers opportunities for nature walks and boat safaris within the park, in addition to jeep safaris searching for the magnificent tiger and the elusive leopard or the sloth bear, and for birds including peafowls and hornbills.
-Our four days there will combine all the different type of wildlife experiences on offer within the park.
+Rich in biodiversity, although not yet widely visited, Satpura offers opportunities for nature walks and boat safaris within the park.
+In addition traditional jeep safaris search for the magnificent tiger, the elusive leopard and the sloth bear, and for birds including Indian peafowl, Indian eagle owl and Indian grey hornbill.
+Our four days there will combine all the different wildlife experiences on offer within the park.

 - Accommodation: Satpura, 4-nights on full board basis.

 - In the morning we drive to Pench National Park, arriving in time for lunch to allow an afternoon of wildlife activities.
 As we stay at the only lodge in the remote northern part of the park we pretty much have the park to ourselves, giving us scope for incredibly rewarding wildlife encounters.